quii/learn-go-with-tests/math.md

 # Mathematics

-For all the power of modern computers to perform huge sums at lightning speed, the average developer rarely uses any maths to do their job.
-But not in this example!
+For all the power of modern computers to perform huge sums at lightning speed, the average developer rarely uses any mathematics to do their job.
+But not today!
 Today we'll use mathematics to solve a _real_ problem.
 And not boring mathematics - we're going to use trigonometry and vectors and all sorts of stuff that you always said you'd never have to use after highschool.

 ## The Problem